-If an overfunding exists (i.e., the total of all UAAL becomes negative so that there is a surplus), the contribution rate will be the greater of:
+If an overfunding exists, the contribution rate will be the greater of:

-- the rate resulting from a 30-year amortization of the surplus, and - the previous year's rate, reduced by 25% of the difference between the previous rate and the rate resulting from a 30-year amortization of the surplus.
+- 1. The rate resulting from a 30-year amortization of the surplus. - The previous year's rate, reduced by 25% of the difference between the previous rate and the rate resulting from a 30-year amortization of the surplus.

-These amortization policy components will apply separately to each of the Regular and Police/Fire UAAL cost groups.
+These amortization policy components apply separately to each of the Regular and Police/Fire UAAL cost groups.